bernester/a11y-toolkit/src/techniques/advanced-title-for-links.md

 ---
 title: Advanced title for links
-description: Ese the title attribute for links to help users predict where they are going.
+description: Use the title attribute for links to help users predict where they are going.
 date: '2024-4-15'
 category: navigation
 components: